mcsosa121/cdsci/README.md

-# cdsci
-A compilation of notes and materials from the coursea data science courses i'm taking.
+A compilation of machine learning, data science, and related notes, algorithms, and applications, that I have come across in my learning.